Time to break up with your bad banking habits

 Get into the habit of tracking your spending by checking your balance every few days, or turn on Kroo notifications so you can make more informed choices.

 If you’re avoiding tracking your spending like you’re avoiding your ex, you’re likely not noticing the extra costs associated with your account use.

 Monthly account fees and overseas transactions fees can add up, so being aware of them and factoring them into your spending will help.
-With a Kroo current account, debit card spending is free overseas and ATM withdrawals are free up to £200 a month.
+With a Kroo current account, debit card spending is free overseas as we pass Visa’s real exchange rate directly to you.

 Where does your money spend the night?

 There’s no such thing as free money – but keeping your money in a current account that gives you interest is a simple way to grow your funds without lifting a finger.

 Don’t miss out on earning on your average balance.

 Turn IOU into I ❤️ U

 Covered the cost of a mate’s coffee but feel stressed asking for the money back?
 Join the club.
 There’s nothing worse than having to ask friends or family for money that you’ve lent them, especially when it’s only a small sum.
 Although this can feel pretty uncomfortable, it’s better than being out of pocket during a time when every penny counts.

 The split bill feature on the Kroo app helps make this process much less awkward.
 You can easily find friends through their phone numbers and send and request money instantly.